greydongilmore/clinical_dicom2bids_smk/README.md

 #### file paths

-Edit the `config/config.yaml` file to include the paths to the following:
+If you are running this pipeline locally, edit the `config/config.yaml` file to include the paths to the following:

 <center>